-During 2020-2021, the District's net position decreased by \$4,975,783 in part due to increased medical costs, pension contributions, state-mandated programs and negotiated contracts.
+Overall, the District's financial position has been improving but challenges such as increased medical costs, pension contributions, state-mandated programs and negotiated contracts have a potential to offset these gains in future fiscal years.
 Management of the District continues to aggressively implement cost efficiencies and revenue-generating strategies to combat these factors.
 In the governmental activities, the District's assessed property tax base drives the majority of the revenue generated.
 A majority of the District's property tax base is in the form of residential housing whose growth has slowed in recent years.
 Although the District is primarily a residential community, the District also has a property tax base derived from commercial facilities.